-"I won't," said the boy; "you may go hum and tell her yourself.
-She has wanted wood cut this hour, and you'll catch it !"
+'I won't,' said the boy; 'you may go hum and tell her yourself.
+She the barn door without the old hen clucking him back.

 Away ran the dutiful son, but not before he had applied his forefinger significantly to the side of his nose, and, with a knowing wink, pointed in the direction of home.